 Flag Officers Introduction and News

-Work continues on essential maintenance, upgrading of fences and landscaping and a programme of safety boat upgrading has started.
+Work continues on essential maintenance, upgrading of fences and landscaping and a programme of safety boat servicing has started.
 The event pontoons are scheduled to have an electrical "makeover" and are being jet washed - many thanks to the volunteers (see more about the pontoons in the Plas Heli section of this e-newsletter below)

-Let's hope we all get back to the sport we love soon, and using our fantastic facilities and enjoying a refreshment in the bar/café with its stunning views of Cardigan bay and Snowdonia.
+We are all looking forward to hospitality restrictions easing, and being able to use all of our fantastic facilities and enjoying a refreshment in the bar/café with its stunning views of Cardigan bay and Snowdonia.

 Cadwch yn ddiogel ac yn iach - Stay safe and well.